lumalav/3DCytoFlowMVC6/README.md

 -the run_pfromd.sh has to have this line at the end so the result file can be located echo `pwd` > ../resultPath

+-vm name and password hardcoded in the scripts

 **Dependencies:**

 Linux: